Active Learning-based Model Predictive Coverage Control: Experimental Results

 \subsection{MPC Cost Function}

-In consideration of the non-holonomic system dynamics presented in Section~\ref{subsec:mathematicalsetup} the stage cost of the MPC is designed according to~\cite{Rosenfelder2021}.
-Therefore, the Lie brackets of the previously introduced vectors $g_{1,i}$ and $g_{2,i}$, given by
+In consideration of the non-holonomic system dynamics presented in Section~\ref{subsec:mathematicalsetup}, the stage cost of the MPC is designed according to~\cite{Rosenfelder2021}.
+Therefore, the Lie brackets of the vectors $g_{1,i}$ and $g_{2,i}$, introduced in \eqref{eq:dynamics}, given by

-are used to build a stage cost that allows for parallel parking maneuvers.
-Concerning a full dimensional state and input reference, indicated by $x_{r,i}$ and $u_{r,i}$, it reads as
+are used to build a stage cost that allows for parallel parking manoeuvres.
+Concerning a full dimensional state and input reference, indicated by $x_{r,i}$ and $u_{r,i}$, the stage cost reads as

 By setting~$\rho_{1}= \rho_{2} = \rho_{u} = 12$,~$\rho_{3} = 6 $ and~$\rho_{4} = 4$, the stage cost satisfies the cost-controllability condition in Assumption~\ref{assumption:expocostcontrollability}, as shown in~\cite{Rosenfelder2021} based on~\cite{Coron2020}.
 Hence, the derived stability guarantees are applicable.
-The reference location is either set to the pre-calculated reference, for the two-layers approaches, or the previously calculated setpoint, for the one-layer approaches.
-The reference in orientation,~$\psi_{r,i}$, is set to the angle enclosed by the x-axis and the error vector to the reference and~$\delta_{r,i}$ is chosen equal to zero for all agents.
+The reference location is either set to the pre-calculated reference (two-layers approaches), or the previously calculated setpoint, (one-layer approaches).
+The reference in orientation,~$\psi_{r,i}$, is set to the angle enclosed by the x-axis and the error vector to the reference, and~$\delta_{r,i}$ is chosen equal to zero for all agents.
 While the stage cost is used for all of the presented approaches, the implemented target costs differ.
 In consideration of Assumption~\ref{assumption:steadystatedecreasetwolayers}, the target cost of the one-layer approaches is formed using the same structure,

 For the one-layer approaches, the target cost follows the structures described in Sections~\ref{subsec:onelayer} and~\ref{subsec:onelayerlearning}.
-To speed up computation we approximate the included integral with a quadratic function whose coefficients are learned using BLR.
+To speed up computation we approximate the included integral with a quadratic function whose coefficients are learned using Bayesian linear regression.
 The controller's horizon length is set to $N=30$ for all conducted experiments except for the one-layer learning-based approach where, due to the doubled sampling time, it is divided in half and set to $N=15$.